Ticks and Lyme borreliosis

 Ticks are widespread and can be found primarily on grass, bushes and leaves.
 Waiting for a suitable host, they attach themselves on clothes or directly on the skin as soon as the opportunity presents itself.
 About 20 tick species are known in Germany, whereas the Castor Bean tick (Ixodes ricinus) harms human beings most frequently.
 While ticks only posed a danger during the summer months in the past, as they used to be hibernating during the winter months, they have since become active all year round due to the mild winters.

 Tick bites itself would not be problematic, but ticks are regularly carriers of bacteria (which cause Borreliosis) and viruses (the causative agent of spring-summer meningoencephalitis, FSME).
-Very seldom, they may also transmit other diseases such as Babesiasis, Ehrlichiosis, Rickettsiosis or Neoehrlichiosis.
+Depending on the region, very rarely, they may also transmit other diseases such as Babesiasis, Ehrlichiosis, Rickettsiosis or Neoehrlichiosis.

-According to the Robert Koch Institute 10 % to 35 % of ticks are infected with borrelia.
 As the carriers are found in the intestine of the Castor Bean ticks, the tick must draw blood from its host for about 12 hours until they are transmitted via the salvia to the host.
-In Germany, about 2 % to 6 % of the people who were bitten by a tick are infected with borrelia.
+In Germany, about 2,6 % to 5,6 % of the people who were bitten by a tick are infected with borrelia.
 In much rarer cases, ticks are infected with FSME viruses.
-In the German FSME risk areas about 0.1 % to 5 % carry the virus – especially in Bavaria and Baden-Wuerttemberg.
+Ticks are much less likely to be infected with the FSME virus.

 Tick